 IELTS 6.0 with no component less than 5.5, or equivalent

 Other English language tests are accepted, click here to find out more.

 |Mode of study:||Full-time|

 About this course

-The MSc International Business with Data Analytics consists of eight taught modules, Global Business in Context, International Finance, International Marketing, The Digital Landscape, Data Analytics for International Business, Global Strategy, Applied Research Methods, and International Entrepreneurship, and either a Dissertation or an Applied Research Project.
-Successful completion of the eight taught modules, will allow you to acquire mastery of both the macro and micro contexts of international business with keener focus on e-business and data analytics.
+Successful completion of the eight taught modules of MSc International Business with Data Analytics will allow you to acquire mastery of both the macro and micro contexts of international business with a keener focus on e-business and data analytics.

 Each module is assessed by coursework only (may include class tests).

 Response to Covid-19: Our focus is on providing a safe and welcoming learning environment for our students.
 More information about our response to Covid-19 and FAQs are available here.